Math, science, geography, history, AND language arts all in one super-fun day of pumpkin school? YES!

 - Measure heights and widths of the pumpkin and its stem.

 - Measure the volume of the pumpkin using water displacement.
 (This is most ideal to do with a smaller pumpkin.)
-Place enough water in a container with measure marks so that the pumpkin can be immersed in the water.
-Before putting the pumpkin in the water, record the volume of water by using the measure on the side of the container.
+Place water into a container with measured marks.
+The container needs to be big enough to immerse the pumpkin completely in the water.
+Before putting the pumpkin in the water, record the volume of water by using the measurements on the side of the container.
 Submerge the pumpkin and write the new water volume measurement.
-To determine the volume of the pumpkin, simply subtract the smaller number from the larger.
+To determine the volume of the pumpkin, simply subtract the smaller number from the larger number.

-- If you have several pumpkins or several children, make comparisons between the pumpkins like ordering them by height or weight, or even figuring averages on such data as height, weight, volume or number of seeds.
+- If you have several pumpkins or several children, make comparisons between the pumpkins.
+You can:

 - Make graphs of any comparison data you collect.

-- Have pumpkin races to determine such things as:
+- Have pumpkin races to answer such questions as:

 - Estimate the number of seeds, then count the seeds and compare your estimate.